awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

 ### Using an IAM Role to Access an Amazon S3 File<a name="USER_PostgreSQL.S3Import.ARNRole"></a>

-Before you load data from an Amazon S3 file, give your RDS PostgreSQL DB instance permission to access Amazon S3\.
+Before you load data from an Amazon S3 file, give your RDS for PostgreSQL DB instance permission to access Amazon S3\.
 To do this, create an IAM role that has access to the Amazon S3 bucket and then assign the role to your DB instance\.
 This way, you don't have to provide or manage additional credential information\.

-**To give an RDS PostgreSQL DB instance access to Amazon S3 through an IAM role**
+**To give an RDS for PostgreSQL DB instance access to Amazon S3 through an IAM role**

-1. Create an IAM policy to provide the bucket and object permissions that allow your RDS PostgreSQL DB instance to access Amazon S3\.
+1. Create an IAM policy to provide the bucket and object permissions that allow your RDS for PostgreSQL DB instance to access Amazon S3\.

    Include the following required actions in the policy to allow the transfer of files from an Amazon S3 bucket to Amazon RDS:
    + `GetObject`
    + `ListBucket`

-   For more information on creating an IAM policy for RDS PostgreSQL, see [Creating and Using an IAM Policy for IAM Database Access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)\.
+   For more information on creating an IAM policy for Amazon RDS for PostgreSQL, see [Creating and Using an IAM Policy for IAM Database Access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)\.

    The following AWS CLI command creates an IAM policy named `rds-s3-integration-policy` with these options\.
 It grants access to a bucket named `your-s3-bucket-arn`\.
 **Note**